merces/aleph/README.md

 * MailCollector: grabs samples from email attachments on a IMAP folder

 **Plugins**
+* PEInfo : extracts info from PE files such as entrypoint, number of sections and some PE characteristics(SEH/ASLR/DEP).
-* ZipArchivePlugin: extracts zip files and puts their contents back into analysis queue
+* ZipArchivePlugin: extracts zip files and puts their contents back into analysis queue.
-* StringsPlugin: extracts strings from sample into three categories: All Strings, URI Strings and Filename Strings (not 100% but we do our best)
+* StringsPlugin: extracts strings from sample into three categories: All Strings, URI Strings and Filename Strings (not 100% but we do our best).
 * VirustotalPlugin: check a sample SHA256 hash against Virustotal database and get the report.
 If that hash doesnt exist, send the file to analise.
+* TrID: check the filetype of a sample.